George Hurley: Minutemen

-In 1985, D. Boon died in a van accident following the release of their final full length album, 3-Way Tie (For Last) at which point Minutemen disbanded.
+In 1985, D. Boon died in a van accident following the release of their final full-length album, 3-Way Tie (For Last), at which point Minutemen disbanded.

 fIREHOSE

 Watt and Hurley formed fIREHOSE in 1986, alongside newcomer Ed Crawford on guitar and lead vocals.
-They recorded three albums with SST Records, then joined Columbia Records for two albums and an E.P.
+They recorded three albums with SST Records, then joined Columbia Records for two albums and an EP.
 The band dissolved in 1994 citing creative stagnation, and reformed in 2012 for an appearance at the Coachella Valley Music and Arts Festival and a short tour.